Jump to content

 Despite the hour of the day, there were a number of young people and children practising on the field.
 Some were preparing for competitions, others were just getting fit for fun.
 It was the holiday season, so many of them, who didn't have to help their parents at work, spent their time on the sports field.

 The boys waved hello to a couple of girls they knew from school.
-Darren never missed an opportunity to charm the girls, and even now he was horsing around in front of them, showing off his biceps - which weren't that big.
+Darren never missed an opportunity to charm the girls, and even now he was horsing around in front of them, showing off his biceps - which were not that big.

 The girls giggled and Darren blew them a very inviting kiss.
 It was only Franz's bored muttering and a few disapproving coughs from Bartos that made Darren stop flailing.

 It was time for sport.
-Josel and Darren scrambled to the jump, but to please Bartos, the foursome went to the weights first.
+Josel and Darren wanted to do the long jump, but to please Bartos, the foursome went to the weights first.

 "So, Bars, are you going to break your record?"
 Franz asked.